libssh2/libssh2/docs/libssh2_sftp_symlink_ex.md

 These are convenience macros:

-: Create a symbolic link between two filesystem objects.
+libssh2_sftp_symlink(3): Create a symbolic link between two filesystem objects.

-.br
-: Resolve a symbolic link filesystem object to its next target.
+libssh2_sftp_readlink(3): Resolve a symbolic link filesystem object to its next target.

-.br
-: Resolve a complex, relative, or symlinked filepath to its effective target.
+libssh2_sftp_realpath(3): Resolve a complex, relative, or symlinked filepath to its effective target.

 # RETURN VALUE